VedantiUCD/sciprog_22/README.md

 Readme file updated by : Vedanti Borate
 Student Id:22201549

+This contains codes for praticals of scientific programming from 2 till 10.

 Fork this repository into your github account.
 From there;

 - Clone the repo onto your local machine/sciprog using `git clone`